facebook/react-native-website/website/versioned_docs/version-0.54/stylesheet.md

 original_id: stylesheet
 ---

-A StyleSheet is an abstraction similar to CSS StyleSheets
+A `StyleSheet` is an abstraction similar to CSS StyleSheets

-Create a new StyleSheet:
+Create a new `StyleSheet`:

 ```
 const styles = StyleSheet.create({